-The recently introduced 2010 emission standards for heavy-duty engines have established a limit for oxides of nitrogen (NOx) emissions of 0.20 g/bhp-hr, a 90% reduction from the previous emission standards.
-However, it is projected that even when the entire on-road fleet of heavy-duty vehicles operating in California is compliant with the 2010 emission standards, the upcoming National Ambient Air Quality Standards (NAAQS) requirements for ambient particulate matter and ozone will not be achieved in California without further significant reductions in NOx emissions from the heavy duty vehicle fleet.
+Recently introduced 2010 emission standards for heavy-duty engines have established a limit for oxides of nitrogen (NOX) emissions of 0.20 g/bhp-hr, a 90% reduction from the previous emission standards.
+However, it is projected that even when the entire on-road fleet of heavy-duty vehicles operating in California is compliant with the 2010 emission standards, the upcoming National Ambient Air Quality Standards (NAAQS) requirements for ambient particulate matter and ozone will not be achieved in California without further significant reductions in NOX emissions from the heavy duty vehicle fleet.
 There is currently little incentive for manufacturers to pursue emission reductions beyond the current standards, and so the potential for further reductions is unclear.
-To address this lack of information, ARB is funding a research program to explore and investigate the feasibility of reducing NOx emissions to levels significantly lower than the levels required by existing standards.
+To address this lack of information, ARB is funding a research program to explore and investigate the feasibility of reducing NOX emissions to levels significantly lower than the levels required by existing standards.

-This study is investigating the feasibility of achieving NOx emissions lower than the current engine standard.
-We are evaluating enhanced aftertreatment technology choices, aftertreatment configurations, catalyst optimizations, urea dosing strategies, engine tuning, and engine management practices for two heavy-duty engines: one natural gas engine with a three-way catalyst (TWC); and one diesel engine with a diesel particulate filter (DPF) and selective catalytic reduction (SCR).
-The target NOx emission rate for this project over the heavy-duty Federal Test Procedure (FTP) is 0.02 g/bhp-hr.
+This study is to investigate the feasibility of achieving NOX emissions significantly lower than the current engine standard.
+We are evaluating enhanced aftertreatment technology choices, aftertreatment configurations, catalyst optimizations, improved aftertreatment thermal management, urea dosing strategies, and engine management practices for two heavy-duty engines: one natural gas engine with a three-way catalyst (TWC); and one diesel engine with a diesel particulate filter (DPF) and selective catalytic reduction (SCR).
+The target NOX emission rate for this project over the heavy-duty Federal Test Procedure (FTP) is 0.02 g/bhp-hr.

-The deliverables for this project include a final report and emission test data sets.
+- Project deliverables are a final report and emission test data sets.
 The report will describe NOX emission reduction strategies, test methods, and test results, as well as summaries of data and findings from the research.
-The data set will be in spreadsheet or database format and will include second-by-second test data from the demonstration testing, data tables reporting integrated emissions and other key parameters from each individual test, and tables summarizing overall test results.
-The chart below summarizes the progress of the project to date.
+The data sets will be in spreadsheet or database format and will include second-by-second test data from the demonstration testing, data tables reporting integrated emissions and other key parameters from each individual test, and tables summarizing overall test results.

-ARB staff invited representatives from heavy-duty engine and aftertreatment industries, and from Federal, state, and local governmental agencies to form a Low NOX Advisory Group.
+ARB invited representatives from heavy-duty engine and aftertreatment industries, and from Federal, state, and local governmental agencies to form a Low NOX Advisory Group.
 The representatives are able to speak for their organizations and to coordinate the comments, suggestions, and advice of their members.
-Representatives from the following organizations accepted the invitation and serve as an advisory panel for the study.
+Representatives from the following organizations accepted the invitation and have served as an advisory panel for the study.